 Aging is unavoidable, but age-related diseases and declines in physical and mental functioning may be escaped with the right actions.
-And taking the right actions should start when you're in your 30s, don't wait till your 60s.
-It's really never too late to treat your body right, but it's certainly a lot better to start as early as possible.
 We all want to look and feel our best at all ages and you may be able to do just that with these 7 scientifically validated dietary supplements.

 Omega-3 fatty acids play a vital role in growth and development, brain function, cardiovascular health, and inflammation.
 If you want a healthy heart and brain, fish oil should be a regular part of your daily supplement routine.
 Take a fish molecularly distilled supplement that provides 250-500 mg of both EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) daily.

 Premature aging can be triggered by cellular damage caused by oxidative stress and a continual onslaught of free radicals.
 A key to slow down aging is to combat this onslaught with antioxidants that have a prolonged effect.
-One such long-acting and highly versatile antioxidant is lipoic acid (LA), which uniquely works in both water - and fat-soluble environments in the body.
+One such long-acting and highly versatile antioxidant is lipoic acid (LA), which uniquely works in both water- and fat-soluble environments in the body.
 This gives LA the advantage of protecting our cells — inside and out — and crossing the blood-brain barrier to provide potent protection against free radical damage and preserve cognitive function.
-Choose a supplement with 300 mg of alpha lipoic acid (ALA), preferably with a high concentration of the R-LA.
+Choose a supplement with 300 mg of ALA, preferably with a high concentration of the R-LA.

-Always consult your physician or pharmacist before taking a dietary supplement, especially for dosages that might work best for you given your specific health conditions and supplements or medications you might be taking.
+Always consult your physician or pharmacist before taking a dietary supplement.
 Employing these supplements beginning around age 40 (earlier if you have a family history of heart disease or dementia) may help you live not only a longer, but a healthier and happier life, with less disease.
 The greater quality of life you realize will allow you to enjoy more activities with those you love long into your mature years of life.